Teahouse Treks

 Day 01: Drive or Fly* from Kathmandu to Pokhara

 After breakfast, you will travel from Kathmandu to Pokhara.
-You can go by tourist bus, private vehicle, or flight.
+You can go by tourist bus or flight*.

 If you drive, the route follows rivers, hills, towns, and countryside views.
 If you fly*, you reach Pokhara quickly and get more time to rest.